Nurses are vital to the work we do here at our hospitals. They are key in contributing to the health and wellbeing of our patients.

 We have over 800 nurses working at our two main sites; Royal Brompton Hospital in Chelsea, London and Harefield Hospital in Middlesex.
 At both sites, there are a mixture of adult and paediatric patients and a range of clinical services that we offer.

-When you start at the Trust, you can focus on working with adult or paediatric patients and develop your specialist knowledge.
+When you begin working here, you can focus on working with adult or paediatric patients and develop your specialist knowledge.

 There is an above average number of nurse specialist roles, for those interested in specialising in: